ddamme05/ddamme05/README.md

 <h1 align="center">Hello 👋, I'm Dilan</h1>
-<h3 align="center">Student at the College of Staten Island, studying Computer Science with an interest in Distributed/Cloud Computing.</h3>
+<h3 align="center">Student at the College of Staten Island, studying Computer Science with a growing interest in Distributed/Cloud Computing.</h3>

 - :thought_balloon: I'm currently interning at MetLife in a team centered around Data and AI with Azure